Lu Han (general)

 Lu Han (盧漢 (卢汉, Lú Hàn); 6 February 1895 – 13 May 1974) was a Chinese general of Yi ethnicity, who served in important military and political positions under both the Republic of China and the People's Republic of China.
-A prominent warlord of Yunnan, he was closely associated with Long Yun, who was first an ally and then a rival, although both ended up collaborating with the Communist Party of China.
+A prominent warlord of Yunnan, he was closely associated with Long Yun, who was first an ally and then a rival, although both ended up collaborating with the Chinese Communist Party (CCP).

 A graduate of the Yunnan Military Academy, Lu Han notably commanded the 1st Group Army during the Second Sino-Japanese War.
-After the Communist victory in the Chinese Civil War, he joined the Revolutionary Committee of the Chinese Kuomintang, and went on to serve as Vice President of the National Sports Commission (today the General Administration of Sport), member of both the National People's Congress and Chinese People's Political Consultative Conference, as well as Vice Chairman of the Southwest China Military and Political Committee.
+After the CCP victory in the Chinese Civil War, he joined the Revolutionary Committee of the Chinese Kuomintang, and went on to serve as Vice President of the National Sports Commission (today the General Administration of Sport), member of both the National People's Congress and Chinese People's Political Consultative Conference, as well as Vice Chairman of the Southwest China Military and Political Committee.

 Military career and Republic of China

 Born in Zhaotong, Lu Han studied at the Yunnan Military Academy and joined the Yunnan Army, serving under Long Yun for many years.
 Long and Lu had a close relationship with each other, and there were rumors that Lu Han was Long Yun's half-brother, but this was denied by Long Yun's son Long Shengwu.
 In 1914, Lu Han married Long Yun's cousin Long Zeqing.
 In 1937, he served as commander of the 60th Army of the National Revolutionary Army of the Republic of China, with more than 40,000 troops.

 In 1938, he participated in the Battle of Taierzhuang.
 Subsequently, the 60th Army was reorganized into the 30th Army, and later expanded into the 1st Army.
 Lu Han served as the commander of the Army and participated in the Battle of Wuhan.
 In 1939, he commanded units in the Battle of Changsha.

 In 1945, Long Yun was overthrown and removed from the governorship of Yunnan by Chiang Kai-shek.
 Chiang made Lu Han Chairman of the Yunnan Provincial Government.

 In early 1945, the General Headquarters of the Yunnan-Vietnam Border Region was reorganized into the 1st Front Army, and Lu Han was promoted to the rank of full General.
-In August, Japan unconditionally surrendered, and Lu Han led the 60th Army, 93rd Army, and Guan Linzheng's 9th Army (in total 200,000 troops) to Hanoi, Vietnam.
-On September 28, Lu presided over a ceremony at the Hanoi headquarters (formerly the French Governor's Office in Vietnam) to accept the surrender of the Japanese 38th Army Commander Yuitsu Tsuchihashi on behalf of the Allied Powers.
+On August 15, Japan unconditionally surrendered, and Lu Han led the 60th Army, 93rd Army, and Guan Linzheng's 9th Army (in total 200,000 troops) to Hanoi, Vietnam.
+On September 28, Lu presided over a ceremony at the Hanoi headquarters (formerly the French Governor's Office in Tonkin or North Vietnam) to accept the surrender of the Japanese 38th Army Commander Yuitsu Tsuchihashi on behalf of the Allied Powers.